0xAX/linux-insides/README.md

 Docker
 ------

-In order to run own copy of the book with gitook using within container:
+In order to run own copy of the book with gitook within local container:

 1. Build container image
    ```bash